1. Number of Players

 9. Goal scored with an extra person on the field of play

-If, after a goal is scored, the referee realises, before play restarts, an extra person was on the field of play when the goal was scored:
+If, after a goal is scored, the referee realises, before play restarts, an extra person was on the field of play when the goal was scored, and that person interfered with play:

 - the referee must disallow the goal if the extra person was: